pouchdb/pouchdb-server/packages/pouchdb-auth/README.md

 so you are free to set your own (With the excepion of system roles starting with a `_`).
 The `roles` property can only be changed by CouchDB admin users.
 More on authorization in CouchDB: http://docs.couchdb.org/en/latest/intro/security.html#authorization

+## Contributing

+If you want to become one of our [wonderful contributors](https://github.com/pouchdb/pouchdb-server/graphs/contributors), see the main [Readme](https://github.com/pouchdb/pouchdb-server/tree/master/README.md) for contributing.

 ### License